plivo/opsworks/README.md

 Copyright &copy; Plivo Inc.

-All code is licensed under the GPL, v3 or later.
+All code is licensed under the MIT License.
 See `LICENSE.md` file for details.